1 - 5 Paul’s Love for Israel and Israel’s Privileges

 19 You will say to me then, “Why does He still find fault?
 For who resists His will?”
 20 On the contrary, who are you, O man, who answers back to God?
 The thing molded will not say to the molder, “Why did you make me like this,” will it?
 21 Or does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?
 22 What if God, although willing to demonstrate His wrath and to make His power known, endured with much patience vessels of wrath prepared for destruction?
 23 And [He did so] to make known the riches of His glory upon vessels of mercy, which He prepared beforehand for glory,

 V19.
 Do you know what so often hinders us?
 Our human logic, our natural and darkened mind!
 We reason within ourselves saying, ‘Out of all human beings, God has elected a certain number to bless them.
-All others won’t be blessed, so therefore they have been appointed by God to be lost.
+All others would not be blessed, so therefore they have been appointed by God to be lost.
 Who could resist His will?
 Isn’t everything fixed at our birth?
 Can anyone change this in any way?’

 This kind of reasoning shows we are judging God.
 But the first thing we must keep in mind is that God is sovereign in all He does.
 He determines everything without having to answer to man.
 God judges and condemns man, not the other way around.
 The competence to judge is with God alone.